 Funding this offer will provide fixed route transit service within the City of Fort Collins and regional service.
-This offer is a request for Transfort to continue to provide transportation options for the community via transit service along 22 routes, which include MAX, FLEX (regional service to Loveland/Longmont/Boulder), Around the Horn, Gold and 18 local routes.
+This offer is a request for Transfort to continue to provide the following transportation options for the City's community; transit service throughout the City along 22 routes, that include the MAX, FLEX (Regional service to Loveland/Longmont/Boulder), Around the Horn, Gold, and 18 local routes.
+This offer also includes continued Transfort 365 Service (Sundays and holidays) at the current level funded in 2017 and 2018.
+Six routes (MAX, 2, 3, 8, 14, and 16) currently operate on Sundays and holidays.

-This proposal will pay for bus operator salaries and benefits, fleet maintenance expenses, fuel (bio-diesel and Compressed Natural Gas [CNG]), insurance, operator uniforms and support services, including a contractual transit planner position.

-This offer will fund 129,000 hours of revenue service for each of the budget cycle's two years.
-Anticipated levels of ridership are in excess of 4 million trips per year.
-Over the last year, fixed route ridership has increased by 6%; from 2013 to 2016 transit ridership in Fort Collins increased by 78%.
-This offer also addresses support services such as road supervision, dispatching/scheduling, customer service, facility maintenance, utility costs, service development and public outreach, administrative staffing, communication expenses (telephone, wireless, etc.), passenger safety and code enforcement, supplies and liability insurance.
+This proposal will pay for salaries and benefits, feet maintenance, fuel, insurance, uniforms, support services & including a contractual transit planner position.
+Anticipated levels of ridership are more than 4 million trips per year.
+Over the last year, fixed route ridership has increased by 6% and from 2013 to 2016 transit ridership in Fort Collins increased by 78%.
+This offer also addresses support services such as: road supervision, dispatching/scheduling, customer service, facility maintenance, utility costs, service development and public outreach, administrative staffing, communication expenses (telephone, wireless etc.), passenger safety and code enforcement, supplies, and liability insurance.